Additional discounts in case of bank transfer:

 Quality material and production process:

 Acoustic panels designed and manufactured by Perfect Acoustic are made of high quality materials.
-We do not use acoustic sponges, acoustic foam and other poor quality light materials .
+We do not use acoustic sponges, acoustic foam and other poor quality light materials and skip unusable egg holder.
 It is important to keep in mind that such quality and efficiency cannot be created at home.
 Our professional team puts each product together by hand.
 It is then declared a finished product after quality control that meets the most stringent requirements.
+All our products have the best sound proofing ability.

 Finished products for domestic (Hungarian) customers:

-The lower part of the panels is packed in hard cardboard.
+We pack the lower part of the panels in hard cardboard.
 The top is then wrapped in a dust-free vacuum film.

 If anyone requests by mail or goes abroad: